 What Have We Been Up To?

-Next week, we will celebrate Halloween on the 30th by wearing Black and Orange (no costumes please) to school.
+On Friday, October 29th, we will celebrate Halloween by wearing Black and Orange (no costumes please) to school.
 We will also celebrate with a short Halloween video in the afternoon.
 Unfortunately, this year we will not be allowing treats (homemade or pre-packaged) to be sent in from home for distribution at school.
-We will be sending home a little treat bag from school for the children instead.
+We are following Covid regulations as put forth by our school board.
 Thank you for your understanding.

 The Weather is Changing…